rmosolgo/graphql-ruby/guides/schema/class_based_api.md

   field :viewers, [Types::User], "Users who can see this list", null: false
   # Connection:
   field :items, Types::TodoItem.connection_type, "Tasks on this list", null: false do
-    argument :status, TodoStatus, "Restrict items to this status", null: true end end
+    argument :status, TodoStatus, "Restrict items to this status", required: false end end
 ```